 Sharing A step by step picture recipe of the delicacy Dal Pakwan.
-This sindhi delicacy can be a best breakfast, lunch or dinner.
+This Sindhi delicacy can be the best breakfast, lunch or dinner.

 My Army Life:

-As I mentioned earlier, being a part of the Indian army we have to move frequently from one place to another and get the opportunity to mingle up with different cultures and communities and Its really interesting to get to know about their food, festivals and culture this time we got an opportunity to get along with a Sindhi community and I was amazed to know the versatility in their food and culture although they use same ingredients which we use but there is a difference in the way of making .
+As I mentioned earlier, being a part of the Indian army we have to move frequently from one place to another.
+We get the opportunity to mingle with different cultures and communities and It really interesting to get to know about their food, festivals and culture.
+This time we got an opportunity to get along with a Sindhi community and I was amazed to know the versatility in their food and culture although they use same ingredients which we use there is a difference in the way of making.
 I was amazed to see how can a simple thing be converted into such a different exotic cuisine.
-That’s why I salute the unity and diversity of my country, INDIA .
+That’s why I salute the unity and diversity of my country, INDIA.

 Curtsy to my dearest friend Manju because of whom I got the opportunity to have this wonderful breakfast famous in Sindhi homes called ‘Dal Pakwan’

 Moreover, Dal Pakwan is an authentic breakfast delicacy in Sindhi homes.
 Crisp flavoured puri’s known as Pakwan served with spicy dal topped with chutney and onion lachchas .

 Dal Pakwan is a popular and filling authentic Sindhi breakfast delicacy which comes with crisp puris and spicy chana dal.
 Traditionally, this combo of dal and fried puri is served mainly for breakfast.
 However, it can also be served for brunch and evening snacks.
 The recipe can be time-consuming, but certainly worth the effort.
 This is a heavy breakfast, so whenever I prepare….
 I prepare dal pakwan for lunch.